 In 2017, more than 190 countries hosted events for enthusiasts of all skill levels and sub-genres.
 A major focus of International Jazz Day is community outreach and education.
 Thanks to UNESCO, beginners and advanced players can access lessons on writing blues music, Indian rhythms, the mathematics of music and more

 Each year, one city is selected for the annual Global Host celebration.
 Everything culminates in one incredible performance.
-The All-Star Global Concert features the best jazz musicians from countries around the world, including Esperanza Spalding, Robert Glasper, and Aretha Franklin, just to name a few.
+The All-Star Global Concert has featured some of the best jazz musicians from around the world, including Esperanza Spalding, Robert Glasper, and Aretha Franklin, just to name a few.